Landed Segment, SG Market

 Landed Property Buyer’s Guide (2025)

-When buying landed property in Singapore—whether a terrace, corner terrace, semi-detached home, detached house, or a Good Class Bungalow (GCB)—first time home buyers must understand URA building guidelines, not just the land size.
+When buying landed property in Singapore — whether it’s a terrace, corner terrace, semi-detached home, detached house, or a Good Class Bungalow (GCB) — understanding URA’s building guidelines is just as important as knowing the land size.

-Two properties may have the same land area, yet differences in allowable building height, envelope control regulations, and setback requirements can significantly impact redevelopment potential and long-term value.
+Two plots may have the same land area, but the allowable heights, envelope control rules, and setback requirements can make one plot far more valuable than another.

 This guide breaks down the essentials for buyers who want clarity before committing to a major investment.